shadow855/task-management-frontend/README.md

+Note: While running the project, please wait if the backend doesn't load immediately.
+The bakcend API end points works correctly but little slow depending on the network, so please have patience while running my project.
+Thank you.

 # How to Pull the full code

 Make a folder on your device (let's say Pull Code) and pull the backend first from the link->https://github.com/shadow855/task-management-backend.